DSCI-310/DSCI-310-Group-7/analysis/_build/html/_sources/contents.md

-# Zoo analysis based on Classification
+# Prediction on Animal Type

 ## Summary